II-777/laradio/README.md

 # laradio
-laradio - list all radio stations in your terminal (bash script). tested on Pop!_OS 22.04 LTS, but may work on any other Arch-based or Debian-based operating systems.
+laradio - list all radio stations in your terminal (bash script).

+Tested on Pop!_OS 22.04 LTS, but may work on any other Arch-based or Debian-based operating systems.

 ## HOW TO START